Trading Pool v2

 2. Enhanced Security with restrict-assets?

-Before (v1): Relied on trust that tokens behave correctly
+Before (v1): Relied on token behavior

 Protection against reentrancy attacks